mikebridge/mikebridge.github.io/_posts/test/2017-03-04-intellij-react-native.md

 Do all the usual [Node/React-Native setup](https://facebook.github.io/react-native/docs/getting-started.html) if you haven't done it already.

+You may want to install [yarn](https://www.npmjs.com/package/yarn) to speed things up: `npm install -g yarn`.

 ### Create a Project

 Create a new project: